kubernetes/kubernetes/docs/proposals/templates.md

     of the `$(PARAM)` parameter.
   * If a given $(VAL) could be resolved to either a parameter or an environment variable/downward api reference, an error will be returned.
-5. Return the processed template object.
+5. Return the processed template object. (or List, depending on the choice made when this is implemented)

 The client can now either return the processed template to the user in a desired form (eg json or yaml), or directly iterate the api objects within the template, invoking the appropriate object creation api endpoint for each element.
+(If the api returns a List, the client would simply iterate the list to create the objects).

 The result is a consistently recreatable application configuration, including well-defined labels for grouping objects created by the template, with end-user customizations as enabled by the template author.